-In a bit of a surprise the 3rd generation Moto 360 was announced today.
+The new Moto 360 is now officially available for pre-order for shipping in January.
 Licensed to a Canadian company, it comes with Snapdragon Wear 3100 and WearOS.

 Essential reading: Top fitness trackers and health gadgets

-The original Moto 360 was released in 2014 to coincide with Google’s launch of its Android Wear (now Wear OS) platform.
-The device sparked interest due to its smart form factor and round LCD display.
-A second generation device followed in the fall of 2015.
+It was a bit of a surprise the 3rd generation device was announced at the end of October.
+The original Moto 360 came out in 2014 to coincide with Google’s launch of its Android Wear (now Wear OS) platform.
+It sparked interest due to its smart form factor and round LCD display.
+A second generation followed in the fall of 2015.

 However, slow sales meant that Motorola ultimately decided to rethink its strategy.
-In early 2017 it decided to back out eof the smartwatch space.
+In early 2017 it decided to back out of the smartwatch space entirely.